Minnigaff: Etymology

 The name Minnigaff or Minigaff is of Brittonic origin.
-The generic element is mönïδ, meaning "a prominent hill", while the specific is goβ, meaning "a blacksmith" (c.f.
-Welsh mynydd-gof).
+The generic element is mönïδ, meaning "a prominent hill", while the specific is goβ, meaning "a blacksmith" (cf. Welsh mynydd-gof).
 The Minnigaff Hills, part of the Galloway Forest Park, are located north of the village.

 History

 Minnigaff was one of two parishes from Kirkcudbrightshire which were included in the Wigtown District which existed from 1975 to 1996, and as such forms part of the Wigtown lieutenancy area rather than the Stewartry of Kirkcudbright lieutenancy.

 Notable people

 Minnigaff is the birthplace of John M'Millan, the Cameronian preacher.
 Sir James Mirrlees, winner of the 1996 Nobel Memorial Prize in Economic Sciences was also born there.